atlassian-archive/brisk-docs/packages/website/docs/configuring-webpack.md

 ```

 The first argument provided to your function is a [webpack configuration](https://webpack.js.org/configuration) object that you can extend.
 The returned configuration is then used to build the website.

+Hi, this sentence should not have been merged in to master.
+Go tsk at Ben Conolly if you see this: [zelda](../Something/README.md)